 not compare your child with others who may be doing better in school.
 Point

-your adolescent in directions where he or she excels and note the successes.
+your adolescent in directions where he or she excels, and then notice and comment on your child's successes.

 If your child continually complains about school, find out what the

 problems are and work together to develop solutions.
 Your adolescent may be

 having difficulty concentrating because of concerns about family, friends,

 money problems, physical changes, or any number of worries.